JensBender/loan-default-prediction/README.md

 <!-- TESTING -->
 ## 🕵 Testing
-Used `pytest` to thoroughly test custom transformers, Pydantic data validation schemas, the entire ML pipeline and partial pipelines, the FastAPI backend, the Gradio frontend, the backend-pipeline integration, the frontend-backend integration, and the full end-to-end user journey.
-- **Unit tests** (`tests/unit/`): Tested individual components in isolation such as the custom scikit-learn transformers (`src/custom_transformers.py`), Pydantic data validation schemas (`backend/schemas.py`), and helper functions for the FastAPI backend (`backend/app.py`) and Gradio frontend (`frontend/app.py`).
-- **Integration tests** (`tests/integration/`): Tested the entire ML pipeline and partial pipelines (`src/pipeline.py`), the backend-pipeline integration, and frontend-backend communication.
-- **End-to-End tests** (`tests/e2e/`): Tested the full end-to-end user journey using browser automation with `Selenium`.

-## 🕵 Testing
-Used `pytest` for unit and integration testing, and additionally `Selenium` for end-to-end testing.
-Tests cover custom transformers, Pydantic schemas, the entire ML pipeline, partial pipelines (combining multiple transformers), the FastAPI backend, the backend-pipeline integration, the Gradio frontend, the frontend-backend integration, and the full end-to-end user journey.
+Utilized `pytest` for unit, integration, and end-to-end tests.

-**Unit Tests**
+- **Unit Tests** (`tests/unit/`): Verified individual components in isolation.
-Unit tests focus on isolating and verifying the smallest pieces of the application.
-They are located in the `tests/unit/` directory and cover:
-- Custom Transformers: Each custom scikit-learn transformer has dedicated tests to ensure it behaves as expected.
-This includes testing for correct data transformation, handling of edge cases, and proper error raising.
-A base test class (`BaseTransformerTests`) is used to test for scikit-learn compatibility.
+    - Custom transformers: Ensured correct data transformation, scikit-learn compatibility, and error handling.
+    - Pydantic schemas: Validated data models used in FastAPI backend, including type constraints, optional fields, and error responses.
-- Backend & Frontend Helpers: Utility functions used in the FastAPI backend and Gradio frontend are tested in isolation.
+    - Helper functions: Tested utility functions used in FastAPI backend and Gradio frontend.
-- Pydantic Schemas: The data validation models (`schemas.py`) for the API are tested to ensure they correctly validate input data, handle optional fields, and raise appropriate errors for invalid data.

-**Integration Tests**
-Integration tests verify that different parts of the application work together correctly.
-They are located in the `tests/integration/` directory and cover:
+- **Integration Tests** (`tests/integration/`): Ensured different parts of the application work together correctly.
-- ML Pipelines: The data preprocessing and full model pipelines are tested to ensure that the sequence of transformers and the final model work together as a cohesive unit.
-This includes testing the complete data flow from raw input to model prediction.
-A base test class (`BasePipelineTests`) is used to test for scikit-learn compatibility.
-- FastAPI Backend: The `/predict` endpoint of the FastAPI application is tested to ensure it correctly handles single and batch predictions, validates incoming data, and returns responses in the expected format.
-It also tests for error handling and model behavior for different feature inputs.
+    - ML Pipelines: Tested the full data preprocessing and model pipeline and partial pipelines.
+    - FastAPI backend: Verified the `/predict` endpoint, including data validation, batch processing, and error handling.
-- Frontend-Backend Communication: The interaction between the Gradio frontend and the FastAPI backend is tested to ensure that the frontend sends requests and receives and parses responses correctly.
+    - Frontend-backend: Tested the communication between the Gradio UI and the FastAPI backend.

-**End-to-End (E2E) Tests**
+- **End-to-End (E2E) Tests** (`tests/e2e/`): Simulated the full user journey in a browser using `Selenium`.
-End-to-end tests simulate real user scenarios from start to finish.
-They are located in the `tests/e2e/` directory and use `Selenium` to automate a web browser and interact with the Gradio frontend.
-These tests cover:
-- User Interface Interaction: Simulates a user filling out the loan application form and submitting it.
+    - UI Interaction: Automated filling and submitting of the loan application form.
-- Happy Paths: Tests the complete workflow with valid inputs (with and without optional fields) to ensure a prediction is successfully returned and displayed.
+    - Happy and error paths: Tested the workflow with both valid and invalid inputs to ensure correct predictions and error messages are displayed.
-- Error Handling: Tests scenarios where the user provides invalid input (e.g., out-of-range values, missing required fields) to ensure that the correct error messages are displayed in the UI.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>